-The available data in BEN specify the quantities of refinery gas, petroleum coke and other liquid fuels.
-They are reported in Annex 5, Table A5.6.
+The available data in BEN specify the quantities of refinery gas, petroleum coke and other liquid fuels (MSE, several years).

-For the part of the energy and related emissions due to the power plants the source is TERNA, refer to Annex 2 for further details.
-The quota of total energy consumption from electricity production included in source category 1.A.1.b is estimated by the electricity production model on the basis of fuels used and plant location.
+For the part of the energy and related emissions due to the power plants, the source is TERNA (see Annex 2 for further details).
+The quota of total energy consumption from electricity production included in category 1.A.1.b is estimated by the electricity production model on the basis of fuels used and plant location.

 All the fuel used in boilers and processes, the refinery "losses" and the reported losses of crude oil and other fuels (that are mostly due to statistical discrepancies) are considered to calculate emissions.
 Fuel lost in the distribution network is accounted for here and not in the individual end use sector.
-From 2002 particular attention has been paid to avoid double counting of $CO_2$ emissions checking if the refinery reports of emissions already include losses in their energy balances.
+From 2002 particular attention has been paid to avoid double counting of CO_2 emissions checking if the refinery reports of emissions already include losses in their energy balances.
 IPCC Tier 2 emission factors and national emission factors are used as reported in Table 3.12.